medinelli/devops-skills-with-GitHub/README.md

 # devops-skills-with-GitHub
-all the tools for build Python Pipeline
+Including the tools for build Python Pipeline Including Makefile, DevContainers and CodeSpaces